Sperati/Python-car/README.md

 # Python-car
-Code for a remote controlled car using a raspberry pi and python Will only run on my raspberry pi when linked to the car.
+Code for a remote controlled car using a raspberry pi and python.
+Will only run on my raspberry pi when linked to the car.